 One warming: this makes a HUGE amount, so if you don’t want leftovers, cut the recipe in half.
 If you DO want leftovers, you can still make the dressing ahead of time, but only add it to the portion of salad you are going to eat immediately and save the rest.
 That will keep the salad from getting soggy!

-And speaking of the dressing, this mix of red wine vinegar, olive oil, salt and pepper is super easy and a lot better for you than the packaged sweet Italian dressing that comes with the original salad.
+And speaking of the dressing, this mix of red wine vinegar, olive oil, salt and pepper is super easy and a lot better for you than the packaged house dressing that comes with the original salad.
 You could also use white balsamic or regular balsamic vinegar, too.
 Whatever you like best!

 Do you love Portillo’s Chopped Salad, too?